 15. Severability.
 The invalidity or unenforceability of any provision hereof shall in no way affect the validity or enforceability of any other provision contained herein.

 16. Governing Law, Venue and Jury Trial Waiver.
-This Agreement, its interpretation, and all questions concerning the execution, validity, capacity of the parties and the performance of this Agreement, shall be governed solely by the laws of the State of Florida, without regard to any choice-of-law principles that might direct application of the laws of any other jurisdiction.
-The parties agree that any and all actions arising out of, based upon or relating to this Agreement shall be brought solely in the state courts located in Miami-Dade County, Florida or, if federal jurisdiction is appropriate, the federal court located in Miami-Dade County, Florida.
-CONTRACTOR expressly and irrevocably: (i) consents to the exclusive jurisdiction of such Florida courts; (ii) agrees that this Agreement is entered into in the State of Florida and any breach of this Agreement shall be deemed a breach of a contract in the State of Florida pursuant to Florida Statutes Section 48.193(1)(g) or any similar statute or amendment enacted by the Florida legislature; (iii) agrees that it is subject to personal jurisdiction in such Florida courts, and that it has the requisite contacts with the State of Florida such that the exercise of personal jurisdiction complies with Florida’s long arm statute and the requirements of due process; (iv) agrees that venue is appropriate in such courts; (v) waives any defense or objection based on a lack of personal jurisdiction; (vi) waives any argument that such courts are an improper venue or an inconvenient forum; and (vii) agrees that in the event any action arising out of, based on or relating in any way to this Agreement is instituted in any court other than the state or federal courts located in Miami-Dade County, Florida, that it will not object to, but rather will affirmatively consent to, STACK’s efforts to have such action dismissed or, if appropriate, transferred to the appropriate state or federal court located in Miami-Dade County, Florida.
+This Agreement, its interpretation, and all questions concerning the execution, validity, capacity of the parties and the performance of this Agreement, shall be governed solely by the laws of the State of Ohio, without regard to any choice-of-law principles that might direct application of the laws of any other jurisdiction.
 EACH PARTY EXPRESSLY AND IRREVOCABLY WAIVES ANY RIGHT TO TRIAL BY JURY IN ANY ACTION ARISING OUT OF OR RELATING TO THIS AGREEMENT.

 17. Equitable Remedies.
 In addition to any other remedies at equity or at law which may be available to STACK, the CONTRACTOR agrees that STACK may, upon the posting of a bond in the amount of One Thousand Dollars and Zero Cents ($1000.00) obtain temporary and/or permanent injunctive relief to enforce the provisions of this Agreement without first being required to demonstrate irreparable harm.